Skip to main content.

 • Events

-CDO wants students to have the skills to tell their story and connect their liberal arts education and internship experiences to the skill sets employers are seeking.
-Not just for their first job, but for their entire career.
-An asset of a liberal arts education is that students develop the strong communication skills, analytical skills, and flexibility that will allow them to navigate the constantly changing world of work.
-CDO has a variety of tools, resources and programs to assist with this process and encourages students to come in as early as their first year at Bard, and to work with advisers regularly over the course of their four years.
+CDO wants students to have the skills to tell their stories and connect their liberal arts education and internship experiences to the skill sets employers are seeking, not just for their first job but for their entire career.
+An asset of a liberal arts education is that students develop strong communication skills, analytical skills, and flexibility to navigate the constantly changing world of work.
+CDO has various tools, resources, and programs to assist with this process.
+We encourage students to come in as early as their first year at Bard and to work with advisers regularly over the course of their four years.

 Quick Links for Career Exploration